-Sleep in style: new hotels and places to stay in the UK
+Sleep in style: new UK hotels and places to stay

 Fairmont Windsor Park

-Located adjacent to Windsor Great Park and Savill Gardens, the new Fairmont Windsor Park will open its doors on 1 August.
-With a big focus on health and wellness, the hotel will feature a 2,500 sqm spa with indoor and outdoor pools, vitality pools, a cryotherapy chamber, Himalayan salt room, Hamman and Japanese foot spa.
-Set in beautifully landscaped gardens, the new property will resemble an English countryside sanctuary, carefully blending modern elegance with mindful design.
+Located adjacent to Windsor Great Park and Savill Gardens, the new Fairmont Windsor Park opened its doors on 1 August.
+With a big focus on health and wellness, the hotel features a 2,500 sqm spa with indoor and outdoor pools, vitality pools, a cryotherapy chamber, Himalayan salt room, Hamman and Japanese foot spa.
+Set in beautifully landscaped gardens, the new property resembles an English countryside sanctuary, carefully blending modern elegance with mindful design.
 Each of the 200 guestrooms and suites will be spacious, comfortable and classic in design, furnished to a combination of natural stone and soft textures, with many offering sweeping views of the surrounding gardens.
 Rates start from £425 inclusive of VAT for a Fairmont King room on a fully flexible basis.

 Located on the lively Deansgate strip in the centre of the city, the Qbic Manchester recently opened its doors and is home to 261 rooms as well as Motley, a vibrant, all-day hangout serving food and drink.
 The rooms feature the innovative “Qbi” design concept and include comfortable king-sized beds, high-speed Wi-Fi, pet-friendly options, water-efficient power showers, sustainable toiletries and complimentary tea and coffee.
 Rates start from £58 per night for a small double.